Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Introduction

 \subsection{Objectives and contributions}

-In the research presented in this paper, we develop a sensory--motor diffusion policy learning framework via behavior cloning for the contact-rich robotic manipulation at construction scale.
-The study pursues three primary objectives: (1)~Demonstrate applicability and performance of diffusion policies through a case study on the robotic assembly of mortise and tenon timber joints; (2)~Investigate policy robustness under construction-relevant uncertainties, simulated as randomized perturbations to the mortise position; and (3)~Identify actionable guidelines for data collection strategies and policy parameter tuning that yield the most successful and robust performance, providing a practical reference for future research and deployment.
+This study pursues three primary objectives: (1) Evaluate the applicability of diffusion policies for contact-rich robotic assembly in a construction-scale case study of a mortise and tenon joint with sub-millimeter clearance; (2) Systematically assess policy robustness under fabrication uncertainty, modeled as randomized positional perturbations of the mortise; and (3) Analyze the effects of training and inference parameters, sensing modalities, and demonstration count on robust performance on large-scale industrial robotic arms.

+This work presents one of the first systematic investigations of diffusion policy learning in the AEC domain for contact-rich assembly under fabrication uncertainty at construction-scale.
+We evaluate policy robustness under fabrication uncertainty and provide a structured assessment of performance across varying uncertainty levels, sensing modalities, and training dataset size.
+Importantly, we investigate deployment on industrial robotic arms, where applying end-to-end sensory–motor learning remains challenging due to hardware and control constraints such as high payloads, limited intrinsic compliance, restricted access to low-level control, and conservative safety-certified interfaces.

-This paper presents one of the first systematic investigations in the AEC domain applying diffusion policy learning to robot planning and control.
-By enabling autonomous timber joinery assembly without reliance on hammering or human intervention, the proposed framework addresses physically demanding and craftsmanship-intensive tasks, offering a scalable learning framework for contact-sensitive manipulation tasks.
-The approach demonstrates potential for generalizing a wide spectrum of contact-rich assembly challenges, including complex timber joints, pipe fitting, and light metal framing.
-Ultimately, this work contributes to advancing robotic construction under uncertainty, bridging state-of-the-art generative policy learning with real-world AEC workflows, and provides both theoretical and practical advances that can accelerate adoption across the field.
+By enabling autonomous high-precision assembly without reliance on human intervention, the proposed framework addresses physically demanding, craftsmanship-intensive tasks and advances the feasibility of automated construction workflows.
+The findings provide insights relevant to a broader range of contact-rich manipulation tasks in construction, including complex timber joints, pipe fitting, and light metal framing.
+Ultimately, this work advances robotic construction under uncertainty by bridging state-of-the-art sensory--motor policy learning methods with real-world AEC workflows and provides practical insights that can accelerate adoption across the field.